Somewhere along the road, every fiction writer will be asked to participate in a critique. It’s practically a guarantee.

 Are you more alert in the morning or at night?
 When do you have more patience?
 Are there other tasks you should accomplish before critiquing so stress won’t cause you to rush through the document?

 Devoting time to benefit another person is hard, but gathering support and wisdom is vital for a writer’s journey.
-If we aren’t prepared or motivated, we might attempt to squeak by with a few surface pointers instead of going deeper.
-But committing to a time frame kills the temptation to shirk our responsibilities and do a bad job.
+If you aren’t prepared or motivated, you might attempt to squeak by with a few surface pointers instead of going deeper.
+But committing to a time frame kills the temptation to shirk your responsibilities and do a bad job.

 Measure Your Endurance